lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer IntelliJ Setup.md

 ![](../../../../../img/intellij/modify_run_config.png)

 In the Run/Debug Configurations dialog, click on the text box next to Tasks: and append args to specify the LF target.
-For example, `runLfc --args '../example/Cpp/src/CarBrake/CarBrake.lf'` Then click OK.
+For example, `runLfc --args 'test/C/src/Minimal.lf'` Then click OK.

 ![](../../../../../img/intellij/run_config_lf_program.png)

-You will see a new run/debug config added to the top menu bar, as shown below.
+You will see a new run/debug config added to the top-level menu bar, as shown below.
 You can always change the config, for example, changing the args, by clicking `Edit Configurations` via a drop-down menu.

 ![](../../../../../img/intellij/new_runlfc_config.png)

 ## Running and Debugging

-Using the newly added config, you can run and debug the code generator by clicking the play button and the bug button.
+Using the newly added config, you can run and debug the code generator by clicking the play button and the debug button.

 ![](../../../../../img/intellij/run_debug_buttons.png)